KalaRohit/Google-AI-Hackathon/README.md

-# Elevator Pitch
+# Introduction

-SimpleScript: One-click Google Chrome extension that simplifies webpage text to your reading level, powered by generative AI.
+**SimpleScript is a One-click Google Chrome extension that simplifies webpage text to your reading level, powered by generative AI.**

 # Background